CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 ## Flag Hints

 These hints were provided for guidance in uncovering the flags within this challenge.

-**Flag 1**:
+When a flag is found, it is seen in this format - flag_#:97df27aec8c251503f5e3749eb2ddea2

-  + Finding this flag is imperative to moving on quickly, as it contains the passwords from users before they were hacked.
+  01. **Flag 1**: Finding this flag is imperative to moving on quickly, as it contains the passwords from users before they were hacked.
 Luckily, it doesn't have a great hiding spot.

-**Flag 2**:
-  + A famous hacker had created a user on the system a year ago.
+  02. **Flag 2**: A famous hacker had created a user on the system a year ago.
 Find this user, crack his password, and login to his account.

-**Flag 3**:
-  + Find a ‘log’ file and a zip file related to the hacker's name.
+  03. **Flag 3**: Find a ‘log’ file and a zip file related to the hacker's name.
        - Use a compound command to figure out the unique count of IP Addresses in this log file.
 That number is a password for the zip file.

-**Flag 4**:
-  + Find a directory with a list of hackers.
+  04. **Flag 4**: Find a directory with a list of hackers.
 Look for a file that has read permissions for the owner, no permissions for groups and executable only for everyone else.

-**Flag 5**:
-  + This user is writing a bash script, except it isn't quite working yet.
+  05. **Flag 5**: This user is writing a bash script, except it isn't quite working yet.
 Find it, debug it, and run it.

-**Flag 6**:
-  + Inspect this user's custom aliases and run the suspicious one for the proper flag.
+  06. **Flag 6**: Inspect this user's custom aliases and run the suspicious one for the proper flag.

-**Flag 7**:
-  + Find an exploit to gain a root shell.
+  07. **Flag 7**: Find an exploit to gain a root shell.
 Login as the root user.

-**Flag 8**:
-  + Gather each of the 7 flags into a file and format it as if each flag was a username and password.
+  08. **Flag 8**: Gather each of the 7 flags into a file and format it as if each flag was a username and password.
+       - Crack these passwords for the final flag.
        - Every flag should be exactly the same length of characters.
 Be sure to remove any backslashes that you find!
-  + Crack these passwords for the final flag.

 ## Capturing the Flags